EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 In this case, it is assumed that the Least Significant Bit (LSB) goes onto Y1 and the Most Significant Bit (MSB) goes onto Y16, and the value is unsigned short.
-The value set to VAL field is considered as an index of one of 5 states.
-If VAL is set to 3 which represents "Forward", RVAL is set to 4 according to THVL, and then the value in RVAL is finally written to Y1 - Y16 as an unsigned short value.
+The value set to `VAL` field is considered as an index of one of 5 states.
+If `VAL` is set to 3 which represents `Forward`, `RVAL` is set to 4 according to THVL, and then the value in RVAL is finally written to `Y1` - `Y16` as an unsigned short value.

 The next example shows how to write a value of 16 bits onto a group of output relays by using a longout record.